choiseoyoon0330/Traffic-Flow-Prediction/README.md

 ## Duration
 Jan 8, 2025 - Feb 16, 2025

-## Objective
-To predict the traffic flow of ID 191 based on its historical volume and occupancy data.

 ## Data Source
 The traffic data used in this project was obtained from the Caltrans, California Department of Transportation.
 The research utilized 30-second interval traffic data from California Highway 78 over a five-month period from July to November 2022, analyzing a 7.24km westbound section connecting "Melrose Dr" and "El-Camino Real" in the San Diego area.